Le Tour de France

 Elsewhere on the Web

 The Tour de France is one of cycling’s three Grand Tours.
-Originally scheduled to start in late June, the 2020 Tour was postponed until August 29, due to the COVID-19 pandemic.
+2021 dates: June 26-July 18

 Key Links